cayesoneira/miniTRASGO/README.md

 We are currently using the one where we need a url.
 Currently we have automatically programmed it to execute every hour.

 ### Standard mkdocs method
 It is enough to clone the repository and build the page locally with 'mkdocs': the 'gh-deploy' command will automatically do the job.
 It only needs a token (password) to edit the online repository.
 The username can be anything.
+This deploys the page into a github url, but has some limitations.

 You will need mkdocs, mkdocs-material (pip install them) and git.
 Then just execute this in the terminal: